SlimeVR/SlimeVR-Docs-Site/server-setup/setting-reset-bindings.md

 ---
 layout: page
-nav_order: 5
+nav_order: 6
-parent: SlimeVR setup
+parent: SlimeVR Setup
 ---

-# Setting up reset bindings
+# Setting up Reset Bindings
 {:.no_toc}

 Reset bindings are one of the most essential features to set up for an enhanced experience.
 Allowing you to reset in a matter of seconds or less.
 In this guide we'll show you how to set them up.

-# Table of contents
+# Table of Contents
 {:.no_toc}

 * TOC
 {:toc}

-# What is a reset?
+# What is a Reset?

 A reset is the action of resetting the slimeVR skeleton model to a default pose.
 This is needed to mitigate any drift you may experience overtime.